jonathan-macart/jonathan-macart.github.io/presentations.md

 1. J.F.
 MacArt,  Modeling of energetic composites under small-strain chemo-thermo-mechanical loading,  2012 Undergraduate Research Summer Symposium, Notre Dame, IN, August 3, 2012

+# Invited Seminars

+5. M.E.
+Mueller, J.F.
+MacArt, Large Eddy Simulation Subfilter Modeling of Combustion-Affected Turbulence in Turbulent Premixed Combustion, 71st Annual Meeting of the APS Division of Fluid Dynamics, Atlanta, GA, November 18--20, 2018

+4. J.F.
+MacArt, Turbulent Combustion: Multiscale, Multiphysical Interactions and the Challenge of High-Fidelity Simulation, Department of Mechanical Science and Engineering, University of Illinois at Urbana-Champaign, Urbana, IL, September 7, 2018

+3. J.F.
+MacArt, Simulation and Modeling of Heat Release Effects on Turbulence in Turbulent Combustion, Design Physics Division, Lawrence Livermore National Laboratory, Livermore, CA, March 2, 2018

+2. J.F.
+MacArt, Simulation and Modeling of Heat Release Effects on Turbulence in Turbulent Combustion, Department of Aerospace and Mechanical Engineering, University of Notre Dame, Notre Dame, IN, February 17, 2018

+1. J.F.
+MacArt, Simulation and Modeling of Heat Release Effects on Turbulence in Turbulent Premixed Combustion, Center for Exascale Simulation of Plasma-Coupled Combustion, University of Illinois at Urbana-Champaign, Urbana, IL, January 23, 2018